Introduction: CNC Router Intro Project to Improve Your 3D Printer Cleaning Area

 Step 3: Round Over the Edges (aka Fillet)

-This is an operation that could have been completed with the CNC mill, but I decided to create the fillets manually with a router table.
-The reasons being is that I would need to use the router anyways to remove the tabs left behind from the CNC and so I could easy add my fillets on both sides of the material (if I had used the CNC mill to get these results, then I would've needed to flip the material and relocate my X and Y position).
+This is an operation that could have been completed with the CNC router, but I decided to create the fillets manually with a router table.
+The reasons being is that I would need to use the manual router anyways to remove the tabs left behind from the CNC and so I could easily add my fillets on both sides of the material (if I had used the CNC router to get these results, then I would've needed to flip the material and relocate my X and Y position).
 Overall, I felt that using the router table to create fillets gave me more control over the out come as opposed to creating fillets with the CNC.

 Step 4: Make a Home